sudonem/pfsense-wg-rotate/README.md

 **TL;DR** Make backups, thoroughly test & be careful.

 # TODO:
-- Automatically rotate the WAN ingress port for WireGuard in sync with the rotation of the tunnel listen port.
+- Add support for port rotation with more than one WireGuard tunnels.
-- Extend functionality to allow targeting of a specific WireGuard tunnel.
+  - This is a super low priority tbh.
+Don't hold your breath.